 Here we also have product ratings.
 We get a FREE delivery order.

-There’s the same(ish) product description but also a subscription delivery option.
+There’s the same(ish) product information but also a subscription delivery option.
 This option even asks how often you want the delivery.

 Clever stuff.
 All very clear calls to action for the shopper.

-On that same page, if you scroll down, you’ll also find more product details, frequently bought and viewed items, another disclaimer (!), but also images and a video from Coca-Cola, a Q and A section, more details on the reviews, plus a whole load of links back to our Amazon browsing history.
+On that same page, you also find more product details, frequently bought and viewed items, another disclaimer (!), more images and a video, a Q and A section, more details on the reviews, plus a load of links back to our Amazon browsing history.

 What e-Commerce learning do you take from this?

-Well first, we obviously don’t have access to the sales numbers which each of these pages delivers.
+Obviously, we don’t have access to the sales numbers each of these pages delivers.
 Only the retailers and Coke have that.

-But what you can take from it, is there’s really 2 different approaches online retailers use.
-It’s either make it as simple as possible, or make it as interesting as possible.
+But what you can take from it, is there are really 2 different approaches online retailers use.
+Make it as simple as possible.
+Or make it as interesting as possible.

 Make the purchase simple